About this Database

 - Connecting Services - This is defined as the airline offering their own connecting routes eg. NCE/LHR/JFK all by the same airline.

-- GDS Distribution - The airline's flights are available for agents to sell/reserve a seat through a Global Distribution System (not just view the airlines schedule/timetable), which is reflected in the airline's inventory.
+- Traditional GDS Distribution - The airline's flights are available for agents to sell/reserve a seat through a Global Distribution System (not just view the airlines schedule/timetable), which is reflected in the airline's inventory.
+It does not include airlines that just have GDS connectivity via an API.

 - Interline - The airline has a voluntary commercial agreement with another airline to handle passengers traveling on itineraries that require multiple airlines (definition taken from IATA).

-- International Services - The airline operates international routes.
+- Domestic and International Services - The airline operates both domestic and international routes.

 - Longhaul Flights - The airline operates flight segments of 5.5 hours long and over.